gpmd/playbook/README.md

 # Colophon

-How we work and make stuff at GPMD.
+This site outlines how we work and make stuff at GPMD.

 [http://gpmd.github.io/colophon/](http://gpmd.github.io/colophon/)